25 Top Twin Birthday Party Theme Ideas (With Pictures!)

 Wands and wings are a must.
 Flower wreaths can be bought ahead of time and used as an art project with the guests.

-Moss and miniatures such as mushrooms, trees, and of course fairies and butterflies will help decorate the table.
+Moss and miniatures such as mushrooms, trees, and of course fairies and butterflies can help decorate the table.

 11. Race Cars – A Birthday Theme Geared Toward Twins